 What to Expect

+Before the exam, we'll ask you to change into a gown and answer any questions you may have.
 During the exam, an X-ray technologist will position you on a padded table and ask you to remain very still.
 The DEXA equipment will scan one or more areas of bone, usually the hip and spine, where most osteoporosis-related fractures occur.
 DEXA will compute a numerical reading of bone strength, called a T-score.
 A radiologist will interpret the results and a report will be sent to your physician, who will discuss the findings with you.